Ecuador Drug Addiction

 And nearly half of cannabis users in Ecuador are not just “recreational users.”
 They are dependent users of cannabis, according to a recent survey.

 As in many other countries, poverty and unemployment drive many people into drug use or drug dealing.
 Some of these people may be the only means of support for their children.
 Ecuador’s harsh drug laws mean that some people may be imprisoned for many years just for the possession of small quantities of drugs they were trying to sell.
 In some cases, non-violent drug offenders receive the same sentences as murderers.
 This fact makes effective drug rehabilitation and drug education all the more important.
 Some reports indicate that Ecuador may reform its drug policies to emphasize public health, which may mean that more funds will be dedicated to drug addiction treatment and drug education.

 Few Addiction Treatment Facilities Exist for Ecuadorians Who Get Caught in Addiction

 There are few locations that are dedicated to the treatment of drug addiction.
 A new hospital is being built in Quito, which has some of the highest addiction numbers in the country.
 This hospital will have facilities specifically designed for the rehabilitation treatment of drug or alcohol addicts and helping people recover from overdoses.

 It doesn’t matter in what country drug addiction problems exist, it doesn’t matter what language is spoken by its people - the Narconon drug and alcohol rehabilitation program offers lasting sobriety to any addict who knows that he must find recovery or he will end up in jail or dead.
-In some 40 locations around the world, addicted people leave their drug problems behind and learn how to live productive, enjoyable lives free of drugs or alcohol as a result of graduating from the Narconon drug treatment program.
+In some 40 locations around the world, addicted people leave their drug problems behind and learn how to live productive, enjoyable lives free of drugs or alcohol as a result of graduating from the Narconon drug rehab program.